Types of Degrees Somatic Bodywork Majors Are Getting

 What Somatic Bodywork Majors Need to Know

-O*NET surveyed people in occupations related to somatic bodywork and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to somatic bodywork were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Somatic Bodywork Majors

 Somatic Bodywork majors often go into careers in which the following knowledge areas are important:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - Biology - Knowledge of plant and animal organisms, their tissues, cells, functions, interdependencies, and interactions with each other and the environment.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Sales and Marketing - Knowledge of principles and methods for showing, promoting, and selling products or services.
 This includes marketing strategy and tactics, product demonstration, sales techniques, and sales control systems.